google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/styling_type_on_the_web_with_variable_fonts/content.md

 ## Registered axis: optical size

 The last registered axis we’ll look at is **optical size**.
 The concept is that the numeric value for this axis should match the rendered font size in px, and a new CSS attribute was introduced to go along with it: `font-optical-sizing`.
-The default is `auto` (or we can force it to `none`), and this is supported behavior in all modern browsers.
+The default is `auto`, so this CSS is already pre-loaded behavior in all modern browsers:

 ```css
 body {